danvk/catskills/_posts/2024-01-13-winter-firbie.md

 ![Sunny Snowshoeing]({{site.baseurl}}/assets/2024-01-13-winter-firbie/IMG_6753-sunny-snowshoes.jpeg)

 The herd path got a bit clearer as we approached Fir and it was a relief when we finally saw the canister.
 The notebook had been swapped out in September so I couldn't find my [previous] [entries].
-When I did my first 3500 hike with Maple last March, we spent very little time at each summit.
+When I did my first 3500 hike with Maple [last March], we spent very little time at each summit.
 If you spent ten minutes at each of the six summits on that hike, it would add an hour and you'd be hiking down in the dark.
 Makes sense!
 Marv had a very different approach.
 He announced that we'd be spending "at least ten minutes" at this summit and then disappeared.
 We wound up spending 20 minutes there.

 ![Fir Summit]({{site.baseurl}}/assets/2024-01-13-winter-firbie/IMG_6757-fir-summit.jpeg)